 On Go Languedoc we have a number of popular villas in Montpellier and the surrounding villages to rent.
 See Montpellier villas to rent in France for our full listing of properties.

-9. Best South of France cities to visit - Aigues-Mortes
+9. Best South of France cities to visit in 2019 - Aigues-Mortes

 Spending time in Aigues Mortes is always enjoyable.
 This medieval walled town is romantically set among the dunes and plain of the Camargue.
 A tour of Aigues-Mortes' fortifications and grid pattern streets is a must on any visit to the South of France.
 Although popular in the height of Summer, you can easily spend a very pleasant day wandering around the shops and eating at the pavement restaurants in the centre.
 Aigues-Mortes, was originally intended to be the principal port in the South of France.
 It was founded in 1246 by Louis IX, who used the Port as his base for two expeditions from the South of France to Cyprus and Tunis (where he met with his death).
 His son, Philip, took over from his father and commissioned Genoan engineers to build up Aigues-Mortes' famous fortified walls and grid-pattern streets.
 For a time the town prospered from the nearby salt beds.